The United Nations Global Compact

 - Catalyse actions in support of UN goals

-There are numerous benefits to participating in the Global Compact.
+There are numerous benefits to participating in the UN Global Compact.
+These include:

 - Demonstrating leadership by advancing responsible corporate citizenship.